shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - Has no return value.
 - Disabling Interrupt increase the interrupt latency.
 ### __interrupt:
-- ISR
+- ISR.
-- Should be short and sweet
+- Should be short and sweet.
 - Consider re-entrancy and performance of the ISR operation.
-- Interrupt latencY -> Time between Interrupt request and the start of the Interrupt routine.
+- Interrupt latency -> Time between Interrupt request and the start of the Interrupt routine.
-- Can be a nested interrupt -> the highest priority interrupt will be only one not interrupted.
+- Can be a nested interrupt -> The highest priority interrupt will be only one not interrupted.
 ### extern:
 - To use variable defined in one file into a different file.
 ### register:
 - Storing a variable in a processor register for faster access.
-- Its a sugestion to the compiler, it's not guaranteed
+- Its a sugestion to the compiler, it's not guaranteed.
-- Stored directly in ALU (Arithmetic Logic Unit)
+- Stored directly in ALU (Arithmetic Logic Unit).
 - ``` register int i = 10;```
-- Cannot be acessed by "&"
+- Cannot be acessed by "&".
-- Can be used with pointer variable ```register int* a = &i;```
+- Can be used with pointer variable ```register int* a = &i;```.
-- Cannot be used with static
+- Cannot be used with static.
-- Cannot be used on global scope
+- Cannot be used on global scope.

 ## Embedded C Errors: